Workable pricing in 2026 and what you'll actually pay

 Pros

-• It publishes real prices.
+- It publishes real prices.
 In a category where most vendors hide everything behind “request a demo,” Workable shows you actual plan costs up front.
-That’s worth something.

 Cons

-• Per-employee billing punishes growth.
-Your cost rises as you add headcount even if your hiring stays flat, which can feel backward.
+- Per-employee billing punishes growth.
+Your cost rises as you add headcount even if hiring stays flat, and Workable doesn’t publish what each of its nine employee bands costs.

-• The features you expect are add-ons.
-Video interviews and assessments cost extra on Starter and Standard, so the advertised price understates the real one.
+- The features you expect are add-ons.
+Video interviews, assessments, and texting cost extra on Standard, so the advertised price understates the real one.

 Who should use Workable